 The intent of this protocol is to provide guidelines for your patient's therapy progression.
 It is not intended to serve as a recipe for treatment.
-We request that the PT/PTA/ATC should use appropriate clinical decision making skills when progressing a patient.
-The exercises listed are not all inclusive, you can modify exercises as long as you maintain the appropriate precautions.
-Please obtain documentation of the exact procedure that was performed from our office.
-Please contact Dr. Domb if there are any questions about the protocol or your patient's progression
+We request that the PT/ PTA/ ATC should use appropriate clinical decision making skills when progressing a patient forward.

+Please email BenjaminDombMD@hoasc.com to obtain the operative report from our office prior to the first post-op visit.
+Also please contact Dr. Domb if there are any questions about the protocol or your patient's condition.

-Please keep in mind common problems that may arise following hip arthroscopy: Hip flexor tendonitis, adductor tendonitis, sciatica/piriformis syndrome, ilial upslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
-If you encounter any of these problems, please evaluate, assess and treat as you feel appropriate maintaining Dr. Domb's precautions and guidelines at all times.
+Please keep in mind common problems that may arise following hip arthroscopy: hip flexor tendonitis, adductor tendonitis, sciatica/piriformis syndrome, ilialupslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
+If you encounter any of these problems please evaluate, assess, and treat as you feel appropriate, maintaining Dr. Domb's precautions and guidelines at all times.
 Gradual progression is essential to avoid flare-ups.
 If a flare-up occurs, back off with therapeutic exercises until it subsides.

 Please reference the exercise progression sheet for timelines and use the following precautions during your treatments.
-Thank you for progressing all patients appropriately and please fax all progress notes to Dr. Domb's office or hand deliver the patient.
-Successful treatment requires a team approach.
+Thank you for progressing all patients appropriately and please email all progress notes to Dr. Domb at BenjaminDombMD@hoasc.com, or hand deliver with the patient themselves.
+Successful treatment requires a team approach, and the PT/PTA/ATC is a critical part of the team!
 Please contact Dr. Domb at any time with your input on how to improve the therapy protocol.